Mike Miller (sprinter)

-Michael Duane Miller (born December 29, 1959) is a retired track and field sprinter and American football wide receiver.
+Michael Duane Miller (born December 29, 1959) is an American former track and field sprinter and professional football wide receiver.
 Representing the United States, he is best known for setting the 1982 world's best year performance in the men's 200 metres.
-He did so at altitude on June 2, 1982 at a meet in Provo, Utah, clocking 20.15.
+He did so at altitude on June 2, 1982, at a meet in Provo, Utah, clocking 20.15.
 Miller was an All-American track athlete at the University of Tennessee.

 Football

-Miller was drafted by the Green Bay Packers in the 4th round (104th overall) of the 1983 NFL Draft.
-He played for the New York Giants (1983) and the New Orleans Saints (1985).
+Miller was selected by the Green Bay Packers in the fourth round (104th overall) of the 1983 NFL draft.
+He played for the New York Giants in 1983 and the New Orleans Saints in 1985.